Packing 101: Carry Ons vs. Personal Items

 One common question is whether or not musical instruments count as personal items.
 Yes, they do!
 In 2015, the Obama administration signed regulations stating that airlines must accommodate reasonably sized instruments like guitars, violins, and trumpets as long as there is space in an overhead bin or under the seat.
 I often travel with a guitar and have found that when cabin storage is lacking, many flight attendants will take pity on you and stow it in the closets intended for the flight crew.

-What Is a Carry On vs. a Personal Item?
+Carry On vs. a Personal Item?

 - Primary bag